Thomas Herrion

-Early years
+Early life

 Herrion attended Polytechnic High School.
 He was a four-year starter at left tackle.

 He competed in the discus throw and shot put, as a sophomore and junior.
 He played center on the basketball team as a sophomore.

 College career

 Herrion enrolled at Kilgore College, to play under head coach Jimmy Rieves at the junior college level.
 As a freshman, he contributed to the Red River Bowl victory and the 2000 conference championship.

-As a sophomore, he was part of a team that finished undefeated with a 12-0 record and a No. 4 national JUCO ranking, while receiving first-team All-Southwest Junior College Football Conference and honorable-mention JUCO All-America honors.
+As a sophomore, he was part of a team that finished undefeated with a 12–0 record and a No. 4 national JUCO ranking, while receiving first-team All-Southwest Junior College Football Conference and honorable-mention JUCO All-America honors.

 As a junior, he transferred to the University of Utah.
 He appeared in 10 games at right tackle, starting the final 3 contests.

 As a senior, he played under new head coach Urban Meyer.
 He started all 12 games at left guard and received honorable-mention All-Mountain West Conference honors, while blocking for future San Francisco 49ers teammate and number one overall draft pick quarterback Alex Smith.
 He contributed to the team's Mountain West Conference championship and Liberty Bowl win.
 He finished his college career after appearing in a total of 22 games.

 Professional career

-Herrion was signed as an undrafted free agent by the Dallas Cowboys after the 2004 NFL Draft on May 20.
+Herrion was signed as an undrafted free agent by the Dallas Cowboys after the 2004 NFL draft on May 20.
 On September 5, 2004, he was waived and later signed to the practice squad on September 14.
 On September 30, 2004, he was released from the practice squad.